taustinn11/DVAC_Nov_2020_intro_R_and_ggplot/README.md

 ## **How to use:**

-You can use the slides to get acquainted with R and some of its functions.
+You can use the slides in slides/ to get acquainted with R and some of its functions.
 Otherwise, use the documents in code_keys/ to see how to read, manipulate/munge, and graph different instances of biological data.
-We worked to cover a broad spectrum of examples from simple comparative stuff to dose-response curves to PCA's, volcano plots, heatmaps, etc. Check out the additional_resources folder for more resources pertaining to foundations in R, biostatistics, cheatsheets, or more advanced plotting.
+We worked to cover a broad spectrum of examples from simple comparative stuff to dose-response curves to PCA's, volcano plots, heatmaps, etc. Check out the additional_resources/ folder for more resources pertaining to foundations in R, biostatistics, cheatsheets, or more advanced plotting.
 The additional_resources/extra/ subfolder is a larger 'dump' of resources that may be useful.

 The goal is to take a novice R user and boost you straight to manipulating your data and making sharp looking graphs like this: